TomDeneire/InformationScience/course/project.md

 - **Start with the basics**: read book input from notebook, make the API call, print the result.
 Only then try to make that better by adding metadata or improving the layout.

-- **Test your application with many examples**, e.g. "The Hobbit", "The Origin of Species", "War and Peace", "Alice in Wonderland", etc. Also test it with invalid input: empty strings, characters that are unsafe for URLs, integers, etcetera.
+- **Test your application with many examples**, e.g. The Origin of Species", "War and Peace", "Alice in Wonderland", "Silmarillion", etc. Also test it with invalid input: empty strings, characters that are unsafe for URLs, integers, etcetera.

 - **Avoid local operations** so the code only runs in Jupyter Notebook.
 By the way, this will make for a nice online portfolio project!

 - **Refactor** every self-contained unit of code to a function or class.
 Think of your project as a long line of pipes.
 If you can't see the bigger picture, work from the bottom up: one function at a time.
-E.g.: a function that takes user input string (e.g. "Moby Dick") and returns a DBPedia API URL, or: a function that takes a resource URL and turns that into the matching JSON URL (see above).
+E.g.: a function that takes user input string (e.g. "Ulysses") and returns a DBPedia API URL, or: a function that takes a resource URL and turns that into the matching JSON URL (see above).

 ## Consultation